tahirsafari/parkson/README.md

 	i- npm install
 	ii- npm run build
 	iii- npm start (optional in case you want to run it seperately)
-	Note: React app does not work when run using child domain or subdirectory like http://localhost:8080/parkson.
-I am yet unable to set it up correctly for child domains.
-React routes or configuration seems to be the problem

 6- App is accessed http://localhost:8080/ or http://localhost:8080/parkson/ depending on how you set up the server

 Please have a look at the code for more info.